Tree-lined low-rise housing in the Upper Thomson and Springleaf area

 What about flooding or rain?

 The neighbourhood sits on relatively high ground; serious flooding is rare.
-Heavy afternoon rain happens daily during the November–January monsoon, but the canopy along most streets keeps the dog walks workable.
+Heavy afternoon rain happens daily during the November to January monsoon, but the canopy along most streets keeps the dog walks workable.

 Are there schools nearby?